Critical Action Guide

 After a Truck Crash: What to Do Now

 If you or a family member was hit by a semi-truck, 18-wheeler, or commercial vehicle, follow this checklist.
-Evidence disappears quickly.
+Some truck-crash evidence can be changed or lost under retention, repair, or ordinary business processes.

 Evidence Can Disappear Quickly